mongodb/specifications/source/crud/crud.md

    * contain other meta operators like $maxScan.
 However, do not validate this document
    * as it would be impossible to be forwards and backwards compatible.
 Let the server
    * handle the validation.
    *
-   * Note: If $explain is specified in the modifiers, the return value is a single
-   * document.
-This could cause problems for static languages using strongly typed entities.
-   *
    * Note: result iteration should be backed by a cursor.
 Depending on the implementation,
    * the cursor may back the returned Iterable instance or an iterator that it produces.